parsae80/MMOA-RAG-comp579/README.md

 ---
-If you dont have linux, here is the setup for you:
+## If you dont have linux, here is the setup for you:

-## Setup
 # 🐧 Setting Up WSL + Ubuntu for LLaMA-Factory Projects

 This guide walks you through installing **Windows Subsystem for Linux (WSL)**, setting up **Ubuntu**, and preparing your system with **Miniconda** for Python-based machine learning projects like **LLaMA-Factory**.